Content Audit Strategies for Common Scenarios

 Get them out of the penalty first.
 (Panda mantra = Improve It or Remove It).
 Technical elements like blocking internal search pages or fixing parameter-based issues should have already been covered in the technical audit.
 Prioritize the content that needs to be removed or improved.
 At this size it may be possible to rewrite the entire site if we feel it is needed.
 If time permits, include a content gap analysis.

-Get them out of the penalty first.
 Focus on getting out of the penalty first.
 (Panda mantra = Improve It or Remove It).
-Technical elements like blocking internal search pages or fixing parameter-based issues should have already been covered technical audit.
+Technical elements like blocking internal search pages or fixing parameter-based issues should have already been covered in a technical audit, but look for them anyway.
+Look for the worst offending pages (no traffic, no links, no conversions…) and strongly consider pruning them from the site.
 Prioritize the content that needs to be removed or improved.
-If time permits, include a content gap analysis.

 Continue with the “improve it or remove it” mantra, but start focusing more on which pages to remove since the problem at this scale is typically about reducing the amount of low-quality pages in the index.
 Prioritize those that are to be improved.